chetnashah/javawork/androidbasics/Activity.md

 Combination of `onSaveInstanceState` + `onCreate` is an interesting combination to persist Activity level instance variables (i.e. activity instance state) across process restarts without using stuff like sharedprefs/files or any other persisted mechanism.

+`onSavedInstanceState()` serializes data to disk, which is available in `onCreate`/`onSaveRestoreInstanceState()`.
+Note it does not retain live objects, only its data in serialized form.

+Do not use store onSavedInstanceState() to store large amounts of data, such as bitmaps, nor complex data structures that require lengthy serialization or deserialization.

 ## Config changes and object retain across config changes